How Does the SmileDirectClub Aligner Therapy System Work?

 In the event the foregoing provision is not appropriate if you live in the UK, you agree to follow the following process: Arbitration will be pursued by the parties before the parties go to court and such arbitration will be conducted by a single arbitrator under the rules of arbitration of the Arbitration Rules of the International Chamber of Commerce (and, appreciating the location of SmileDirectClub, you acknowledge and agree that we may, in partaking in such arbitration, elect to use telephonic communications to minimize the need for long distance travel).
 If the parties are not able to decide on an arbitrator, the International Chamber of Commerce will decide the arbitrator.
 Notwithstanding the foregoing, either party may pursue the protection of intellectual property rights and confidential information and to stop other illegal activities through injunctive relief or other equitable relief through the courts.
 By using the Services, you agree that English law will govern these terms and any dispute related to the Service that might arise between You and Us.
 If you live in the UK and court action is initiated, the parties will agree on a reasonable location via which the dispute will be heard, including using telephonic communications to minimise the need for long distance travel.
 This section will survive termination of your relationship with SmileDirectClub.

-I certify that I can read and understand English.
+I certify that I can read and understand English, and that if I cannot read and understand English, that I notified SmileDirectClub so that language assistance could be provided to me so that I understand this History & Consent.
 I acknowledge that neither the dentist prescribing my aligner therapy treatment nor SmileDirectClub has made any guarantee or assurance to me.
-I have read this form and fully understand the benefits and risks listed in this form related to my use of SmileDirectClub aligners and whitening system.
-I have had an opportunity to discuss and ask any questions about aligner therapy and optional whitening treatment with a registered dentist who engaged SmileDirectClub to facilitate my treatment.
-I understand that neither the dentist who prescribed my aligner therapy treatment and whitening treatment nor SmileDirectClub can guarantee any specific result or outcome.
-I further understand that my clear aligner therapy treatment will only address the alignment of my teeth and will not correct my existing bite condition.
-In order to correct the current condition of my bite, I will need to seek more comprehensive treatment via my local dental professional.
-Because I am choosing not to engage the in-patient services of a local dental professional, I understand and accept that my teeth will be straighter than they currently are but may still be compromised.
+I have read this form and fully understand the benefits and risks listed in this form related to my use of SmileDirectClub clear aligners.
+I understand that SmileDirectClub contracts with professional corporations which have engaged registered dentists and orthodontists.
+I hereby provide my consent for one or more of the dentists or orthodontists affiliated with that professional corporation to review my records for potential evaluation, diagnosis, and treatment.
+I understand that neither the dentist who prescribed my aligner therapy treatment nor SmileDirectClub can guarantee any specific result or outcome.
+I further understand that my clear aligner therapy treatment will only address localized bite issues and will not specifically treat Angle’s orthodontic classifications II and III of malocclusion.
+In order to correct Angle’s orthodontic classifications II and III of malocclusion directly, I will need to seek more comprehensive treatment via my local dental professional.
+I understand that the dentist who prescribes my aligners will determine the best course of treatment for me and that I may be prescribed 22-hour clear aligners even if I prefer Nighttime Clear Aligners.
+Because I am choosing not to engage the in-patient services of a local dental professional, I understand and accept that my teeth will be straighter than they currently are but may still be compromised

 I release SmileDirectClub from liability for any claims by me or any third party in connection with my participation or use of the clear aligner therapy treatment.